NBPub/PhotosGeoTagger/README.md

 # PhotosGeoTagger

-Python functions to read Google location history and use the data to add GPS coordinates to viable photos.
+Python functions to read Google location history, and use it to add GPS coordinates to viable photos.
 If an image's EXIF tag does not contain GPS data, the photo's date-taken information is used to find a match from one's location history.

 Inspiration and start to code provided by: https://github.com/chuckleplant/blog/blob/master/scripts/location-geotag.py